daokiencuong/daokiencuong/README.md

 - 📫 How to reach me **daokiencuong04@gmail.com**

-- ⚡ Fun fact: **I want to listen to music but it gives me a headache**
+- ⚡ Fun fact: **I want to listen to music, but it gives me a headache**

 <h3 align="left">Connect with me:</h3>
 <p align="left">